MEC1003F-2024/MEC1003F-2024-Assignment-3/README.md

 	- The last power flag has been changed from `+BATT` to `+3V3`.
 	- A voltage regulator has been added to the circuit (creating `+3V3`).
 	- The voltage regulator pins numbers have not been specified.
+3. **Edit the schematic page info to enter your student name and number!!!**
-3. Open the Symbol Editor and you should find the `Project Symbols` library.
+4. Open the Symbol Editor and you should find the `Project Symbols` library.
 This library contains all the symbols for this project.
-4. Open the Footprint Editor and you should find the `Project Footprints` library.
+5. Open the Footprint Editor and you should find the `Project Footprints` library.
 This library contains all the footprints for this project.
-5. Open the PCB Editor.
+6. Open the PCB Editor.
 You should find this blank.

 With this you should have the general outline of the project you are working with.